wilsonrljr/sysidentpy/docs/book/3-Parameter-Estimation.md

 That is a great feature!
 However, although the structure is correct, the model *parameters* are not correct!
 Here we have a biased estimation!
 For instance, the real parameter for $y_{k-1}$ is $0.2$, not $0.274$.

 In this case, we are actually modeling using a NARX model, not a NARMAX.
-The MA part exists to allow a unbiased estimation of the parameters.
+The MA part exists to allow an unbiased estimation of the parameters.
 To achieve a unbiased estimation of the parameters we have the Extend Least Squares algorithm.

 Before applying the Extended Least Squares Algorithm we will run several NARX models to check how different the estimated parameters are from the real ones.